Evaporation And Intermolecular Forces Lab Chegg

 Results and Data Analysis

 The data collected will consist of the mass of each liquid at different time intervals.
+Consider this: this will produce a series of evaporation curves.
 This data can be graphically represented by plotting the mass of the liquid (y-axis) against time (x-axis) for each liquid.
-This will produce a series of evaporation curves.
 The slope of each curve will provide an indication of the evaporation rate; a steeper slope indicates a faster evaporation rate.

 Example Data Table (Illustrative):